Originally published October 2021

 Nearly every taxpayer is subject to ordinary income tax, and it is likely the biggest part of your tax bill each year.
 The textbook definition of ordinary income is any income earned by an individual that is taxable at ordinary rates.

 So, what does this include?
-For most individuals this includes wages, salary, tips, bonuses, rental income, royalties, interest income from bonds, and commissions.
+For most people this includes wages, salary, tips, bonuses, rental income, royalties, and commissions.

 We’ll get into the nitty-gritty of how these taxes are calculated later.
 For now, think of this as the tax levied on your earnings from labor or business activities.